Dallinger/Dallinger/docs/source/writing_bots.rst

 :py:class:`~HighPerformanceBotBase` (for bots that interact with the experiment server directly via HTTP or websockets).

+The interaction of the base bots with the experiment takes place in several phases:

+1. Signup (including creating a Participant)
+2. Participation in the experiment
+3. Signoff (including completing the questionnaire)
+4. Recording completion (complete or failed)

-This class should implement the ``participate`` method, which will be called once the bot has navigated to the main experiment.
-Note, the BotBase class makes some assumptions about HTML structure, based on the demo experiments.
-If your HTML differs significantly you may need to override other methods too.
+To build a bot, you will definitely need to implement the ``participate`` method which will be called once the bot has navigated to the main experiment page.
+If the structure of your ad, consent, instructions or questionnaire pages differs significantly from the demo experiments, you may need to override other methods too.

 High-performance bots